 Low-carb versus low-fat and gallstone formation.

-Here’s how the study worked.
+Here’s how the study was designed:

-The other thing we found amazing was the number of subjects who developed gallstones over the six month period.
-One of the battery of tests the subjects had to go through to get into the study was a gallbladder ultrasound, a test that determines the presence of gallstones.
-Any recruits who were found to have gallstones were rejected.
-So we started the study with a large group of subjects we knew were free from gallstones, put them on the low-fat diet, low-calorie diet and followed them for six months.
-Those who lost the requisite four percent of body weight then went through another round of testing including another gallbladder ultrasound.
+Another surprising finding was the significant number of subjects who developed gallstones during the six-month period.
+As part of the extensive testing conducted prior to the study, each subject underwent a gallbladder ultrasound to determine the presence of gallstones.
+Any individuals found to have gallstones were excluded from the study.
+Thus, we began the study with a large group of subjects who were initially free from gallstones, placed them on the low-fat, calorie-restricted diet, and monitored them for six months.
+Those who successfully achieved the required four percent weight loss underwent further testing, including another gallbladder ultrasound.

 To our astonishment, a considerable percentage (around 15 percent) of these subjects, who were confirmed to be gallstone-free at the study’s commencement, developed gallstones within the six-month period.

 This illustrates the potential consequences of following a low-fat diet.
 I have personally witnessed this phenomenon.
 Over the years, while treating numerous obese patients with low-carb diets alongside MD, we have never encountered a case of gallbladder disease.
 I often speculated whether our patients had gallstones but remained asymptomatic.
 Interestingly, a recent study, currently in press, supports the notion that individuals who lose weight on higher fat diets do not develop gallstones.
 Therefore, I feel more confident in asserting that our low-carb, high-fat dieting patients likely did not experience gallstone formation.